crodriguez1a/ml-nano/lessons.md

 ## Types of Errors

-Underfitting is often due to oversimplifying the problem/model Underfitting doesn't do well in a traning set "Error due to Bias" "High Bias"
+Underfitting is often due to oversimplifying the problem/model Underfitting doesn't do well in a training set "Error due to Bias" "High Bias"

 Overfitting is often due to overcomplicating the problem/model Model is too specific, does well training set but memorizes instead of learning charasterics.
 "Error due to Variance" "High Variance"